 Funding is varied, based on program size.
 All funds will be disbursed from the Distance Learning auxiliary budget account.
 Funds may be used for activities which support the development and delivery of the distance learning program.
 This may include distance learning assistants, faculty development, the purchase of specialized equipment, compensation for Program Coordinator, marketing, distance learning facilitators, or other expenditures.
 All expenditures must be approved by AA/CIRT to ensure compliance with state requirements for the use of distance learning fee funds.

-Instructional materials for distance learning courses developed as part of this program transition are subject to the existing UN-UFF Collective Bargaining agreement and the Faculty handbook.
+Instructional materials for distance learning courses developed as part of this program transition are subject to the existing UNF-UFF Collective Bargaining agreement and the Faculty handbook.

 The Department will submit a final report within 3 months of completion of the project to include: